-Quality Points
+GRADING SYSTE M Quality Points per Credit Hour

-Percentage per Credit Hour
+Percentage Grade per Credit Hour

 93-100 inclusive A 4

-85-92 inclusive \mathbf{B} 3
+85-92 inclusive ${f B}$ 3

 77-84 inclusive С 2

-70-76 inclusive D 1
+70-76 inclusive 1

 Below 70 F 0

 Conditioned

 Failed

-Incomplete I
+Incomplete Ι

-^{ &}quot;Conditioned" means that although the semester's work is not of passing grade the deficiency may be made up without repeating the course in class.
+"Conditioned" means that although the semester's work is not of passing grade the deficiency may be made up without repeating the course in class.
 Failure to remove the deficiency satisfactorily by the close of the student's next semester in the University converts the grade to F. No higher grade than D is given for the removal of a "Condition."